padm3-sh/onefinity/README.md

 ---

-# Version 0.3
+# Version 0.4
-- Added Word guesser [limited words]
+- Added 200 words for the word guesser game
-- Made miscellaneous changes to code
+- Added attempt counter and points calculator for number guesser

 ## 📄 License
 This project is open-source and available under the **MIT License**.